box-community/rag-box-llama-index-sample-app/README.md

 ## Requirements

-To run the code, ensure you have the following dependencies installed.
+To run the code, you can do the following:
-You can install these dependencies using `pip`:

 ```bash
 python3.12 -m venv .venv